Volatility forecasting with machine learning and intraday commonality: Forecasting daily RVs with intraday RVs

 The advantages of the \textbf{Intraday2Daily} approach over traditional approaches can be summarized as follows.
 First, the \textbf{Intraday2Daily} approach significantly enriches the information content of daily volatility.
 Second, it contributes to the literature in the modeling of daily volatility by examining the coefficients of intraday RVs.
-Third, the essential idea underlying the \textbf{Intraday2Daily} approach can be possibly applied to estimate other daily (or monthly) risk measures, such as value-at-risk (VaR), etc. For example, one may use half-hour VaRs to forecast the one-day-ahead VaR.
-Finally, practitioners can better adjust their portfolios with more accurate forecasts from the \textbf{Intraday2Daily} approach rather than traditional approaches. \textit{To the best of our knowledge, this is the first study to investigate the predictive power of intraday RVs on daily volatility.}
+Third, the essential idea underlying the \textbf{Intraday2Daily} approach can be possibly applied to estimate other daily risk measures, such as value-at-risk (VaR), etc. For example, one may use half-hour VaRs to forecast the one-day-ahead VaR.
+Finally, practitioners can better adjust their portfolios with more accurate forecasts from the \textbf{Intraday2Daily} approach rather than traditional approaches.
+To the best of our knowledge, this is the first study to explicitly investigate the predictive power of intraday RVs on daily volatility, and to demonstrate the additional accuracy improvements it brings to the forecasting task.